quasarframework/quasar/docs/src/pages/vue-components/card.md

 title: Card
 ---

-Quasar Cards are a great way to display important pieces of grouped content, and are quickly emerging as a core design pattern for Apps.
-They’re a great way to contain and organize information, while also setting up predictable expectations for the user.
+A `QCard` is a great way to display important pieces of grouped content.
+This pattern is quickly emerging as a core design pattern for Apps, website previews and email content.
+It assists the viewer by containing and organizing information, while also setting up predictable expectations.

 With so much content to display at once, and often so little screen real-estate, Cards have fast become the design pattern of choice for many companies, including the likes of Google and Twitter.

-Experiment with different Web Components by embedding them in Card components to create awesome results.
+The QCard component is intentionally lightweight and essentially a containing element that is capable of "hosting" any other component that is appropriate.

 ## Installation

 <doc-installation :components="['QCard', 'QCardSection', 'QCardActions']" />

 ## Usage

 <doc-example title="Basic" file="QCard/Basic" />

 <doc-example title="Dark Parallax with Overlay" file="QCard/ParallaxOverlay" />

 <doc-example title="Square Tabs" file="QCard/Tabs" />

 <doc-example title="Flat & Bordered Accordion with Popup Menu" file="QCard/Accordion" />

 ## API

 <doc-api file="QCard" />